apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 <networking_and_traffic.html#changing-the-network-offering-on-a-guest-network>`_.

 You can restart the network with cleanup.
-The new virtual routers, created after the restart, will use the new system offering, set in the NetworkOffering, account setting or global configuration.
+The new virtual routers, created after the restart, will use the new system offering, set in the Network Offering, account setting or global configuration.
 For more information, see `“Editing, Restarting, and Removing a Guest Network”
 <networking_and_traffic.html#editing-restarting-and-removing-a-guest-network>`_.